 You will find this in Luke's genealogy too.
 They are all men.
 He does not even mention Mary.
 He just says "Jesus. . . (as was supposed) the son of Joseph."
 And then he skips over to Heli, who was Mary's father.

 The four women who are named in Matthew 1 are Tamar (in verse 3), Rahab and Ruth (in verse 5) and "her who had been the wife of Uriah" (in verse 6).
 That Matthew chooses to include these four particular four women is very curious.
 You probably noticed that there are a few women who are not on the list.
 Why in the world would you pick Tamar, Rahab, Ruth, and Bathsheba, when you could have such sterling examples of faith as Sarah (in that list), or Mrs. Noah?
 (She sure went through a lot, whatever her name was.)

-And there were others that could have been mentioned.
-As a matter of fact, if you go back through the books of Kings and Chronicles, they mention several women as being the mother of such-and-such (a king).
-And it gives them credit, in a way, for preparing a good king (usually) for the people.
+There were others that could have been mentioned.
+As a matter of fact, if you go back through the books of Kings and Chronicles, they mention several women as being the mother of such-and-such a king.
+It gives them credit, in a way, for preparing a good king (usually) for the people.
 But Matthew decides to list these four particular women.
 That is very strange.

 Now, there are four curiosities here.
 One woman he does not even name.
 He calls her by her husband's name—"the wife of Uriah."
 He does not even say Bathsheba.
 Is this a kind of backhanded slap at David's favorite wife?
 Or it is maybe, on the other hand, trying to point us to the character of Uriah?
 I do not know.
 But it does not even mention her name—even though she is the one, obviously, that he means.